Aviation SMS Success Dependent on Safety Culture

 But as time passes, we see that management had been breaking down barriers and within three years, there were very few anonymously reported safety issues.
 There were more "confidential" and "regularly reported" safety issues as the years passed.

 This trending chart demonstrates how management has slowly been improving the trustful relationship between employees and the safety department.
-We cannot say that management has completely earned employees' trust from this sample trending chart because there is still a significant percentage of safety issues that were meant for "safety team view only," which are represented by the green shading that increases as we move toward the right of the chart.
+We cannot say that management has completely earned employees' trust from this sample trending chart because there is still a significant percentage of safety issues that were meant for "safety team view only," which is represented by the green shading that increases as we move toward the right of the chart.

 From our analysis, we see a correlation between transparency and safety culture.
 The more open management is with employees, the more willing employees become with participating in the aviation SMS, and subsequently, employees will report more safety issues.